The Compassionate Friends Principles

 We treat what is said in Chapter meetings as confidential information.

+We reserve the most intimate segment of Chapter meetings ---- the sharing session ---- for those who are bereaved parents, siblings, and grandparents.
 We believe that the regularly scheduled Chapter meeting should focus on sharing, healing, and hope.
 We recommend that issues of Chapter management be addressed outside these meetings.

 7. The Compassionate Friends is coordinated nationally in its support to its Chapters, bereaved parents, siblings, and grandparents.